cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

     path = append(provingConnectionIdentifier, srcConnectionHops, channelPath(counterpartyPortIdentifier, counterpartyChannelIdentifier))

     // merge destHops into a route and
-    // append the destHops to the routeInfo if it does not already exist. routeInfo = store.get(path)
+    // append the route to the routeInfo if it does not already exist. routeInfo = store.get(path)
     route = mergeHops(destHops)
     if routeInfo == nil {